 - 1. A reasonable effort will be made to locate the student through customary channels such as CSU email, telephone, or regular mail.
-If the student does not respond to the request to return for a conduct meeting within three (3) business days, a hearing may be scheduled in absentia and action will be taken as warranted by the facts of the case.
-In cases of a first offense for Academic misconduct, the case will be heard by a conduct officer. - 2.
+If the student does not respond to the request to return for a conduct meeting within three (3) business days, a hearing may be scheduled in absentia and action will be taken as warranted by the facts of the case. - 2.
 Students who choose an option for disposition of their case, have a hearing scheduled, and who fail to appear at such a hearing after proper notice has been given, will have their cases adjudicated in absentia at the scheduled hearing time. - 3.
 A student may choose to remain silent during the investigation and resolution process without any adverse inference resulting.